-The Expert class Type design 2020–2021 course consists of twelve online sessions (instead of the usual ten under the roof of the museum) over a period of approximately three quarters of a year.
+The Expert class Type design 2022–23 course consists of a four-day program with lectures and study visits (17–20 October 2022), and nine online sessions given between November and April.
 The aim of the course is to help students explore and analyze the historical and technical (production) aspects of type and typography, to teach them how to design type in detail, to help them develop an in-depth understanding of the digital font-production process, and to support them in gaining control over related software.

 An important aspect of the course is the direct exchange of knowledge and experience between the students.
 This exchange is stimulated by a type-revival project on which the students must collaborate.
 The revival is always based on unique historical material from the renowned collection of the Museum Plantin-Moretus.
 In addition to participating in the revival project, each student must personally design a new typeface, whether it be from scratch or a revival that is, for example, also based on material from the museum’s collection.
-The course is concluded with an exhibition that takes place annually in the museum, or occasionally at an exquisite location elsewhere in Belgium or the Netherlands.
+The course is concluded with an exhibition that takes place annually in the museum (July and August 2023).

 The EcTd course is taught by type designer, font producer, software developer, and Senior Lecturer Dr. Frank E. Blokland.